rtavenar/deep_book/content/en/mlp.md

 Here, it is important to notice that if we used the identity function as our activation function, then whatever the depth of our MLP, we would fall back to covering only the family of linear models.
 In practice, we will then use activation functions that have some linear regime but don't behave like a linear function on the whole range of input values.

-Historically, the following activation functions have been proposed :
+Historically, the following activation functions have been proposed:

 \begin{align*}